annatrzeciak/gl-calc-ui/README.md

 It is possible to test on the deployed version https://gl-calc.herokuapp.com/

+#### default account to test:

+login: `test-user@example.com`
+password: `test-pass`

+or create own account

 ### Testing card

 `4242 4242 4242 4242` Succeeds and immediately processes the payment
 `4000 0000 0000 3220`	3D Secure 2 authentication must be completed for a successful payment.
 `4000 0000 0000 9995`	Always fails with a decline code of insufficient_funds.

 https://stripe.com/docs/payments/checkout/accept-a-payment